FortiLatam/fortilatam.github.io/AWSWTDemo/content/DemoHandsOn/31_StartTheResources.md

 5. Set "Desired Capacity" at 1 and click "Update"
 ![3 image4](3_image4.png)

-6. With this only one FortiGate instance will be created.
+6. With this only one FortiGate instance will be created

+{{% notice %}}
 This is enough for the demo, in the real environment, it is recommended to have one per AZ used.
+{{% /notice %}}

 7. Go to "Instances" menu.
 You will see a FortiGate instance running (wait 3-5 minutes before accessing it).
 In this process the FortiGate is being licensed using [FortiFlex](https://www.fortinet.com/products/fortiflex)
 8. In the same page, start the other instances.
-To do so, check all of them, click "Instance state" button and click on "Start instance"
+To do so, check all of them, click "Instance state" button and click on "Start instance".

 ![3 image5](3_image5.png)
-9. Now you are good to start the tasks
+9. Now you are good to start the tasks.